Effective Date: March 16, 2020

 We may collect information that others provide about you when they use the Site, or obtain information from other sources and combine that with information we collect through the Site.

 - Third Party Services.
-If you link, connect, or login to your account with a third party social media service (e.g., Facebook, WeChat), the third party service may send us information such as your registration and profile information from that service.
+If you browse the Site while logged into a third party service (e.g., Google), the third party service may send us information such as your registration and profile information from that service.
 This information varies and is controlled by that service or as authorized by you via your privacy settings at that service.

-Some content or applications, including advertisements, on the Site are served by third parties, including advertisers, ad networks and servers, content providers and application providers.
+Some content or applications, on the Site are served by third parties, including content providers and application providers.
 First-party or third-party cookies may be used alone or in conjunction with web beacons or other tracking technologies to collect information about you when you use our Site.
 A first-party cookie is a cookie set by the domain name that appears in the browser address bar.
 A third-party cookie is a cookie set by (and on) a domain name that is not the domain name that appears in the browser address bar.
 It might be set as part of a side resource load (image, JS, iframe, etc. from a different hostname) or an AJAX HTTP request to a third-party server.
 The information that first-party and third-party cookies collect may be associated with your Personal Information or they may collect information, including Personal Information, about your online activities over time and across different websites and other online services (i.e., tracking such activities).
-They may use this information to provide you with interest-based (behavioral) advertising or other targeted content.

-We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our Site.
+We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions as they relate to our Site.

 How We Use Your Information